lodthe/awesome-internships/README.md

 - [/r/cscareerquestions](https://www.reddit.com/r/cscareerquestions) - A subreddit where people create advice threads to get any feedback.
 - [CS Career Hackers](https://discord.gg/6EyEDKk) - A discord channel for tech internships and jobs discussion.
-- [[In Russian] Resume review](https://t.me/resume_review) - Send your CV to this Telegram group to get feedback on it.
-- [[In Russian] sns_internships](https://t.me/sns_internships) - A Russian Telegram chat with internships discussion.

 ## Where to get an employee referral

 - [Repher](https://repher.me) - Create a referral request for no more than 8 companies.
-- [Refsy](https://refsy.io) - Sign up to join the engineering community for free as a job seeker or referrer.
+- [Refsy](https://refsy.io) - Sign up to join the engineering community as a job seeker or referrer.